 Upstate's neurosurgeons treat movement disorders and intractable pain with procedures specifically aimed at altering the activity of the abnormal neural circuits.
 Medical intractable movement disorders, such as those associated with Parkinson’s disease, essential tremor and dystonia, are amenable to such modulation.

-The neurosurgeon will place active electrodes (deep brain stimulation (DBS) or small ablations deep within the brain.
-Precise targeting is necessary to ensure that the activity of the appropriate nerve cells is altered, thus obtaining optimal results.
+Deep Brain Stimulation (DBS) or small ablations deep within the brain: Our neurosurgeon will place active electrodes deep within the brain with precise targeting to ensure that the activity of the appropriate nerve cells is altered for optimal results.
 Stereotactic techniques and electrophysiological monitoring (usually with microelectrodes) are used to obtain the necessary degree of precision.

-To manage severe medically-intractable spasticity, secondary to cerebral palsy, multiple sclerosis or spinal cord injury, Upstate neurosurgeons can implant drug pumps that deliver anti-spacticity medication intrathecally, directly around the spinal cord.
-An alternative therapy (selective dorsal rhizotomy) is also offered for spacticity.
+To manage severe medically-intractable spasticity, secondary to cerebral palsy, multiple sclerosis or spinal cord injury, our neurosurgeons can implant pumps that deliver anti-spacticity medication intrathecally or directly around the spinal cord.
+Selective Dorsal Rhizotomy is an alternative therapy that is also offered for spacticity.

 Conditions We Treat